 The vision of the Atlanta VA is to be a comprehensive provider, recognized nationally for its excellence in veteran health care, which was affirmed by the Joint Commission.
 Affiliated with Emory University School of Medicine and the Morehouse School of Medicine, the Atlanta VA also is a teaching hospital, allowing it to use state-of-the-art technology to provide a full range of patient care services.

 Included in the Atlanta VA system are 179 hospital beds.
 The system admitted 6,466 patients and handled 861,325 on an out-patient basis in 2010.
 In addition to the medical center, the Atlanta VA also oversees eight community-based outpatient clinics, along with an outreach clinic in nearby Rome, Georgia.

 It has an extensive research program run primarily by VA scientists and doctors on staff at Emory, giving it quick access to the latest breakthroughs in health care.
 Atlanta VA features a comprehensive cancer center along with the Rehabilitation Research and Development Center of Excellence and research projects that cover everything from low vision and disequilibrium in the elderly to kidney issues and hypertension.
-They have experienced specialists in a many diseases including Alzheimer’s disease.
+They have specialists with experience treating many diseases, including Alzheimer’s disease.

 Veterans with mesothelioma often wonder if they should even try to get treatment through the VA.
 They worry it will take a long time to get treatment and wonder if it is equal to that of private mesothelioma health care.